cyberark/pas-orchestrator/README.md

 - Post installation procedure and hardening
 - Registration in the Vault

-This release introduces Ansible Roles for PVWA, CPM and PSM.
-The Roles are released as open source and can be found in the following links:
+Ansible Roles for PVWA, CPM and PSM can be found in the following links:
 - PSM: https://github.com/cyberark/psm
 - CPM: https://github.com/cyberark/cpm
 - PVWA: https://github.com/cyberark/pvwa

+The PAS Orchestrator role is an example of how to use the component roles demonstrating paralel installation on multiple remote servers

 Requirements
 ------------